VistA: History

 Many VistA professionals then informally banded together as the "Hardhats" (a name the original VistA programmers used for themselves) to promote that the FOIA (Freedom of Information Act) release of VA VistA (that allows it to be in the public domain) be standardized for universal usage.

 WorldVistA was formed from this group and was incorporated in March 2003 as a non-profit corporation.
 This allowed the WorldVistA board of directors to pursue certain activities (obtaining grants, creating contracts, and making formal alliances) that they otherwise could not pursue as an informal organization.
 It is, however, an organization independent of the VA system and its version of VistA therefore differs from that of the VA's.
 Nevertheless, it maintains as an objective that its public version be compatible (interoperable) with the VA's official version.
 It has developed packages of WorldVistA for multiple operating systems, including Linux (Debian/Ubuntu and Red Hat) -based and Microsoft Windows-based operating systems.
 Co-operation with the maintainers and vendors of OpenVistA, another widely deployed open source public version of VistA, helps maintain interoperability and a standardized framework.

 In 2011 the Open Source Electronic Health Record Agent (OSEHRA) project was started (in cooperation with the Department of Veterans Affairs) to provide a common code repository for VistA (and other EHR and health IT) software.
-On February 10, 2020 the Open Source Electronic Health Record Alliance (OSEHRA) announced that they would cease operations on February 14 of 2020.
+On February 10, 2020, the Open Source Electronic Health Record Alliance (OSEHRA) announced that they would cease operations on February 14, 2020.

 In summary, it was the joint collaboration of thousands of clinicians and systems experts from the United States and other nations, many of them volunteers, that the VistA system has developed.